-Mosquito Divisions Only
+11U Divisions Only

-- a) all players must play 2 complete defensive innings in the first 4 innings of each game except in case of injury or illness. - b) A defensive inning in the Mosquito Division shall consist of that portion of a game within which the defense has made 3 put outs or upon the scoring of the sixth run (whichever comes first) and the team changes sides and becomes the offence.
+- a) all players must play 2 complete defensive innings in the first 4 innings of each game except in case of injury or illness. - b) A defensive inning in the 11U Division shall consist of that portion of a game within which the defense has made 3 put outs or upon the scoring of the sixth run (whichever comes first) and the team changes sides and becomes the offence.
 (2002) - c) EXCEPTION: The Pitcher: Each pitcher shall only be credited with a defensive inning when he/she has faced a minimum of 4 batters or been charged with a minimum of 1 out or reach daily pitch count limit.
+(2011)

-(2011) - d) In the event that the mandatory defensive inning rule is broken: the non-offending team must appeal to the SBA Rep within 45 minutes of the conclusion of the game. - e) Teams determined to have violated the defensive inning rule will forfeit the game by a score of 6-0.
+- d) In the event that the mandatory defensive inning rule is broken: the non-offending team must appeal to the SBA Rep within 45 minutes of the conclusion of the game. - e) Teams determined to have violated the defensive inning rule will forfeit the game by a score of 6-0.
 The SBA Rep shall file a complete report of the violation with the playoff report.
-(2001) - f) Matching batting line ups option is not allowed in Mosquito baseball.
-(2001) - g) There is no Bunting allowed in Mosquito. - h) For all Mosquito AA Tier 2, AA Tier 3, AA Tier 4 and AA Tier 5, a runner on third base can only score on a ball hit into play.
-Ex) A runner on third cannot score on an over throw, passed ball, runner getting into the hot box, etc. (2012) NOTE: This rule only takes affect once the runner at third assumes possession of that base and the pitcher steps on the rubber.
+(2001) - f) Matching batting line ups option is not allowed in 11U baseball.
+(2001) - g) There is no Bunting allowed in 11U. - h) There are NO Intentional Walks allowed in 11U.
+(2019) - i) 11U AA Tier 2, AA Tier 3, AA Tier 4, AA Tier 5 & AA Tier 6 Only Regardless of what base a runner is on, they can only score (come home) on a hit ball in the ensuing live play or be walked home on a base on balls.
+Ex) Once a runner assumes possession of 1st, 2nd or 3rd base, the only way they can score is from a hit ball in play or a base on balls with the bases loaded.
+Runners cannot score on an over throw, passed ball, runner getting into the hot box, throw from catcher to pitcher, or a throw from the catcher on an attempt to throw out a runner stealing a base.
+(2020) - j) All 11U, AA Tier 2, AA Tier 3, AA Tier 4, AA Tier 5 and AA Tier 6 categories will have ALL BATTERS start each at bat with a 1 Ball and 1 Strike Count.
+(2019)

-Pee Wee Divisions Only
+13U Divisions Only

 - a) all players must play 2 complete innings in the first 4 innings in each 6 inning game except in case of injury or illness.
-(2013) - b) A defensive inning in the Pee Wee AA Tier 1, AA Tier 2, AA Tier 3, AA Tier 4 and AA Tier 5 Divisions shall consist of that portion of a game within which the defense has made 3 put outs and the team changes sides and becomes the offence.
+(2013) - b) A defensive inning in the 13U AA Tier 1, AA Tier 2, AA Tier 3, AA Tier 4 and AA Tier 5 Divisions shall consist of that portion of a game within which the defense has made 3 put outs and the team changes sides and becomes the offence.
 (2002) - c) EXCEPTION: The Pitcher: Each pitcher shall only be credited with a defensive inning when he/she has faced a minimum of 4 batter or been charged with a minimum of 1 out or reach daily pitch count limit.
-(2011) - d) In the event that the mandatory defensive inning rule is broken: the non-offending team must appeal to the SBA Rep within 45 minutes of the conclusion of the game. - e) Teams determined to have violated the defensive inning rule will forfeit the game by a score of 6 0.
-The SBA Rep shall file a complete report of the violation with the playoff report.
+(2011) - d) In the event that the mandatory defensive inning rule is broken: the non-offending team must appeal to the SBA Rep within 45 minutes of the conclusion of the game. - Teams determined to have violated the defensive inning rule will forfeit the game by a score of 6 The SBA Rep shall file a complete report of the violation with the playoff report.
 (2001)

-Bantam Divisions Only
+15U Divisions Only